-<databasedirectory></databasedirectory> Path to the database root directory. --- -------------------------------------- -- threads/-t Number of parallel working threads, default is the number of available cores or 8, whichever is lower. include/-i Only include a selection of genomes. exclude/-e Exclude a selection of genomes. annotations-file/-A A text file with the identifiers of annotations to be included, each on a separate line.
-The most recent annotation is selected for genomes without an identifier. longest Only cluster protein sequences of the longest transcript per gene. relaxation The relaxation in homology calls.
+<databasedirectory></databasedirectory> Path to the database root directory. --- -------------------------------------- threads/-t Number of parallel working threads, default is the number of available cores or 8, whichever is lower. include/-i Only include a selection of genomes. exclude/-e Exclude a selection of genomes. annotations-file/-A A text file with the identifiers of annotations to be included, each on a separate line.
+The most recent annotation is selected for genomes without an identifier. longest Only cluster protein sequences of the longest transcript per gene. scoring-matrix The scoring matrix used, default is BLOSUM62. relaxation The relaxation in homology calls.
 Should be in range [1-8], from strict to re- laxed.
-This argument automatically sets the four remaining arguments stated below. intersection-rate The fraction of k-mers that needs to be shared by two intersecting proteins.
+This argument automatically sets the four remaining arguments stated below. intersection-rate The fraction of k -mers that needs to be shared by two intersecting proteins.
 Should be in range [0.001,0.1]. similarity-threshold The minimum normalized similarity score of two proteins.
 Should be in range [199]. mcl-inflation The MCL inflation.
 Should be in range [1,19]. contrast The contrast factor.
 Should be in range [0,10].